Everything You Need to Know About Brow Lamination

 When you’re on a quest to accentuate your natural beauty, your eyebrows should be one of your main focuses.
 They are one of our faces’ most stand-out features, but sometimes they don’t get as much attention as they should.

 If you’re anything like me, your brows were the main focus of your makeup experimentation when you were younger.
 But the hundreds of dyeing sessions, blatant over-plucking and, in some cases, shaving have left many peoples eyebrows looking a little worse for wear in their adulthood.
-This is where the wonderful world of brow lamination comes in, and we’re going to tell you everything you need to know about it (and if you spend hours a week perfecting your brow shape and colour, lamination will seriously change your life.)
+This is where the wonderful world of brow lamination comes in, and we’re going to tell you everything you need to know about it (and if you spend a couple of hours a week perfecting your brow shape and colour, lamination will seriously change your life.)
+The team at Beauty Courses Online have put together this guide to tell you everything you need to know about brow lamination.

 Read on for the full details, or skip to what you want to know: